IPG Photonics

-IPG Photonics is an American manufacturer of fiber lasers.
+IPG Photonics Corporation is a manufacturer of fiber lasers.
 IPG Photonics developed and commercialized optical fiber lasers, which are used in a variety of applications including materials processing, medical applications and telecommunications.
 IPG has manufacturing facilities in the United States, Germany, Russia and Italy.

-IPG was founded in 1990 by Valentin P. Gapontsev, IPG's Executive Chairman and former Chief Executive Officer, and Igor Samartsev, IPG's Chief Technology Officer.
+IPG was founded in 1990 by Valentin P. Gapontsev, IPG's Executive Chairman and former chief executive officer, and Igor Samartsev, IPG's Chief Technology Officer.

 IPG also develops and manufactures fiber amplifiers, diode lasers and several complementary products used with its lasers, such as optical delivery cables, fiber couplers, and beam switches.
 Its products are sold globally and primarily used for materials processing, advanced technologies, telecommunications, and medical applications.

-The company is headquartered in Oxford, Massachusetts, with more than 25 facilities around the world.
+The company is headquartered in Marlborough, Massachusetts, with more than 25 facilities around the world.

 History

 IPG was founded in 1990 in Russia by physicist Valentin Gapontsev.

 Building on previous demonstrations to improve the efficiencies of fiber lasers, in 1990, Valentin Gapontsev and Igor Samartsev first proposed using fiber laser technology to produce a high power laser beam, demonstrating 2W CW Er doped fiber lasers at 1.54μm and a 5W laser in 1991.
 Using a side-pumping technique, Gapontsev and Samartsev's unique fiber laser architecture enabled many semiconductor laser diodes to pump through one single-mode fiber.

 This created a high power, infrared laser, with single mode beam quality.
 This discovery also resulted in high power optical amplifiers.
 Optical amplifiers convert a small light signal into a powerful beam, often a thousand times brighter, but otherwise identical to the original signal.
 In 2018, these amplifiers are used in telecommunications and Internet networks to transmit data over optical fiber and free space.